networkcoder-daniel/terraform-beginner-bootcamp-2023/README.md

 This will run a plan and pass the changeset to be executed by Terraform.
 Apply should prompt yes or no. If we want to automatically approve use the **--auto-aprove** flag.

+### Terraform Destroy

+`terraform destroy`

+This will destroy resources.

+You can also use the auto approve flag to skip the approve process. eg. `terraform destroy auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with the project.